phil-stein/mooh_engine/README.md

   - [x] play mode doesnt work anymore
   - [x] deselecting doesnt clear the outline buffer
   - [ ] freeing cubemap doesnt seem to actually free any memory
+  - [ ] brick material on groud isnt the same as the other cubes
+    - they should all be referencing the same material_t

 ## optimizations
   - [ ] [multithreading](#multithreading)